SOBotics/burnaki/README.md

  - When a question has been closed.
 The goal is to ensure the question gets attraction for a potential inappropriate close.
  - When a reopen vote is cast on a closed question.
 This means that the question was potentially wrongly closed during the effort and needs to be re-reviewed.
- - When an edit is made to a question removing the tag being burninated.
+ - When an edit is made, or has been suggested, to a question removing the tag being burninated.
 This helps to track which questions were edited and potentially act on wrong edits or users on an edit-spree.
  - When a question is deleted.
 In the same way as closed questions, the goal is to make sure the question gets another review.
  - When a question is undeleted.
 This means that the question was wrongly deleted and needs attention. _NOTE: the Stack Exchange API does not return deleted posts, so it is not possible to raise a notification when an undelete vote is cast_.
  - When a new question is posted.